Where to Play Pickleball in Memphis

 7345 Neshoba Road, Germantown, TN

 Riverdale is a public park that offers three outdoor pickleball courts to play on for free.
 Players do need to bring their own net and equipment.
-The courts are well lit so if your game isn’t over when the sun sets, there’s no need to rush.
+Note, that the pickleball courts are not lit up and you will need to bring your own net.

 Pickleballers, unite!